v-sbradley/bacx-pr/topics/make-multiple-changes.md

 > [!CAUTION]
 > Renaming a file will lead to broken links.
-Also, if the file is aready published live, a redirect must be set to route from the original URL to the new URL.
-Please work with your CPub contact before renaming a file to understand the implications.
+Also, if the file is aready published live, a redirect must be set to route users from the original URL to the new URL.
+Please work with your CPub contact before renaming a file to understand the implications, and address them.

 1. Browse to one of [our repos](get-started.md#our-repos)

 2. Ensure that your branch is selected in the branch list before working on your changes.
 If you don’t already have a branch, first [create a branch](#create-a-branch).

     ![](media/upload-images-01.png)